onflow/docs/docs/evm/accounts.md

 - **Enhanced Composability**: Applications written in Solidity can be extended and composed upon within Cadence.
 This allows developers to build upon existing EVM applications and deliver a more feature-rich user experience.

 - **Atomic Interactions**: Developers are able to execute multiple EVM transactions atomically from a COA.
 This is particularly useful for applications that require multiple transactions to be executed within a single block, or require all prior transactions' state changes to revert if a single transaction in the batch fails.
-This is not possible natively using EOAs or with `UserOperation`s when using the ERC-4337 standard; in both cases each individual transaction is distinct and cannot be rolled back once state has changed.
+This is not possible natively using EOAs or with `UserOperations` when using the ERC-4337 standard; in both cases each individual transaction is distinct and cannot be reverted back once state has changed.

 - **Native Account Abstraction**: COAs are controlled by Cadence resources, which are in turn owned by Flow accounts.
 [Flow accounts](./accounts.md) have built-in support for multi-signature authentication, key rotation, and account recovery.
 As a Cadence resource, COAs naturally inherit [these features](../build/advanced-concepts/account-abstraction.md).